oar-team/oar3/docs/admin/modules.rst

 OAR can be decomposed into several modules which perform different tasks.

 .. _module-almighty-anchor:
+.. _almighty_reference:

 Almighty
 --------

-This module is the OAR server.
-It decides what actions must be performed.
-It is divided into 3 processes:

- - One listens to a TCP/IP socket.
-It waits informations or commands from OAR user program or from the other modules.

- - Another one deals with commands thanks to an automaton and launch right modules one after one.

- - The third one handles a pool of forked processes that are used to launch and stop the jobs.
+.. automodule:: oar.modules.almighty
+  :noindex:

-It's behaviour is represented in these schemes.
+It's behaviour is represented in these schemes, general schema:

-  - General schema:

   .. image:: ../_static/almighty_automaton_general.png

 When the Almighty automaton starts it will first open a socket and creates a pipe for the process communication with it's forked son.
-Then, Almighty will fork itself in a process called "appendice" which role is to listen to incoming connections on the socket and catch clients messages.
+Then, Almighty will fork itself in a process called "appendice" (:mod:`oar.modules.appendice_proxy`) which role is to listen to incoming connections on the socket and catch clients messages.
 These messages will be thereafter piped to Almighty.
 Then, the automaton will change it's state according to what message has been received.